 Modular buildings have long transcended their image as monotonous and low-quality solutions to housing shortages.
 Events like the Solar Decathlon have made developers think about the future of living.
-Today, a wide variety of buildings are prefabricated as separate modules in a factory-setting and assembled onsite: hospitals, schools, student apartments and even normal homes, where the difference to conventional construction is pretty much impossible to tell.
+Today, a wide variety of buildings are prefabricated as separate modules in a factory-setting and assembled onsite: hospitals, schools, student apartments, and even normal homes, where the difference to conventional construction is pretty much impossible to tell.

-Because of its affordability and green footprint, modular construction is especially popular for creating so called eco-homes, environmentally low-impact houses for temporary or permanent living.
+Because of its affordability and green footprint, modular construction is especially popular for creating so-called eco-homes, environmentally low-impact houses for temporary or permanent living.
 Prefabricated houses use less energy during construction and are typically built with environmentally friendly and recyclable materials like wood and steel.
 Many of these buildings can also be relocated, making modular construction very appealing to homeowners who want to have a sustainable footprint and keep the option of easily moving to another location.

 Here is a list of eco-friendly modular homes that we find especially innovative:

-When we speak about cardboard, we tend think of Amazon deliveries and storage boxes.
+When we speak about cardboard, we tend to think of Amazon deliveries and storage boxes.
 The Dutch company Wikkelhouse shows, that there is much more to this material than we think.
 The team from Amsterdam has created a completely reusable modular house made almost entirely from recycled cardboard that is three times more eco-friendly than traditional housing and expected to last up to 100 years.

-The Wikkelhouse (which translates to “wrap house”) is built by tightly wrapping 24 layers of cardboard around a 1,2-meter-wide core segment and covering it with protective, waterproof film.
+The Wikkelhouse (which translates to “wrap house”) is built by tightly wrapping 24 layers of cardboard around a 1,2-meter-wide core segment and covering it with a protective, waterproof film.
 These modular units are then combined with each other to form the full structure.
 Since the segments can be added (almost) indefinitely, the length of the house can vary according to the project.
 Wikkelhouse currently builds only 20 pieces per year, making this home a true rarity.

-As a response to housing shortages in European cities, KODA developed a micro home that is the embodiment of minimalism and efficiency.
-Built from maintenance-free concrete, the floor plan of this house measures just 25m² but contains everything needed for daily life, including a bathroom, shower, a separate bedroom area and even a small terrace.
+As a response to housing shortages in European cities, KODA developed a micro-home that is the embodiment of minimalism and efficiency.
+Built from maintenance-free concrete, the floor plan of this house measures just 25m² but contains everything needed for daily life, including a bathroom, shower, a separate bedroom area, and even a small terrace.

 The cube takes only one day to build and can be disassembled for moving to another site in seven hours.
 It is equipped with solar panels on the roof and boasts the latest smart-home technology such as a digital door lock and adjustable LED lighting.
 Prices start at just 85.000€ and Koda is planning to release a stackable model in 2018.

 Another home packing the latest tech is Coodo out of Germany.
 Almost all electronic devices in this prefab house made of wood and glass are connected to a smart home system and can be controlled via mobile or tablet.
-Smart features include movement sensors, cameras, smoke detectors and temperature sensors.
+Smart features include movement sensors, cameras, smoke detectors, and temperature sensors.